at-aaims/sc22-hplai-artifact/README.md

 Here n is the target - the real n will be computed based on the target and constraints caused by b, P&Q so that there are full blocks

-Setup is using a 2x3 grid per node
-Striped IB - see configuration in jobs/job.lsf jsrun as in jobs/job.lsf

 ```
 -log 1 ( print rank 0 messages )